jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     lrwxrwxrwx 1 root root ... /usr/local/bin/BB -> /etc/alternatives/ff~
     $ ls -l /etc/alternatives/ff
     lrwxrwxrwx 1 root root ... /etc/alternatives/ff -> /usr/bin/nmap~

+---

+You shouldn't  read a  `Slaves:` section  the same  way when  it's in  the first block, and when it's in another block.

+In the first block, you should read the rhs *before* the lhs.
+The next line, for example,  means that the alternative link `/usr/local/bin/BB` points to the alternative name `/etc/alternatives/ff`:

+    ff /usr/local/bin/BB~

+In the other blocks, you should read the rhs *after* the lhs.
+So this  line means that  the alternative name `/etc/alternatives/ff`  points to the alternative path `/usr/bin/nmap`:

+    ff /usr/bin/nmap~

+---

+Note that some slaves displayed in the first block should *not* be listed, because:

+   - they're not associated to the current master path

+   - they've been removed when we selected `/usr/bin/make`:

+        $ ls -l /usr/local/bin/{CC,DD} /etc/alternatives/{gg,hh}
+        ls: cannot access '/usr/local/bin/CC': No such file or directory~
+        ls: cannot access '/usr/local/bin/DD': No such file or directory~
+        ls: cannot access '/etc/alternatives/gg': No such file or directory~
+        ls: cannot access '/etc/alternatives/hh': No such file or directory~

+---

+Usually in  practice, each path  candidate for the  master is associated  to the same slaves; so, most of the time, you will probably run something like this:

+    $ sudo update-alternatives --install /usr/local/bin/AA ee /usr/bin/make 123 \
+        --slave /usr/local/bin/BB ff /usr/bin/nmap
+        --slave /usr/local/bin/CC gg /usr/bin/ping

+    $ sudo update-alternatives --install /usr/local/bin/AA ee /usr/bin/paste 456 \
+        --slave /usr/local/bin/BB ff /usr/bin/qmv
+        --slave /usr/local/bin/CC gg /usr/bin/rar

+Same number  of slaves (here  `2`), same slave  links (`/usr/local/bin/{BB,CC}`) and same slave names (`ff` and `gg`).

+---

+Initially, slaves are associated to a path.
+If the master  gets linked to this  path, the slaves are associated  to the path *and* to the master.

 # ?